 Swauger has several drivers who commute from long distances.
 They need to know as early as possible to avoid an unnecessary, and potentially dangerous, trip.

-After their discussion, O’Donnell and Swauger host a conference call with other local superintendents to coordinate decisions if possible.
+After their discussion, Johnson and Swauger host a conference call with other local superintendents to coordinate decisions if possible.
 Then, if conditions warrant a delay or closure, it’s time.
 By no later than 5:30 a.m., the alerts go out.

-Regardless of the decision, physical plant workers also will be up early, hard at work.
+Regardless of the decision, physical plant workers will also be up early, hard at work.

 The central maintenance and grounds staff uses seven plow trucks, three large tractors and a salt truck to clear parking lots.
-Building-based custodial staffs clear sidewalks.
+Building-based custodial staff clear sidewalks.
 If snow has fallen overnight, their shifts can start as early as 3 a.m., so they’ve been busy for a while by the time the district settles on a plan.

-O’Donnell said he and other district administrators realize that delays and closures can be difficult for families, wreaking havoc with schedules and forcing inconvenient adjustments.
+Johnson said he and other district administrators realize that delays and closures can be difficult for families, wreaking havoc with schedules and forcing inconvenient adjustments.
 He noted that going to school on a cold January day is more valuable to student learning than attending school through mid/late June.
 That is, if the district lowers its threshold for cold temperature-related cancellations, every day cancelled is required by the state to be made up at a later date when classrooms lacking air conditioning become uncomfortable and families typically travel.